show case menu

 When the Americans have joined the World War 2 he decided to form a The Army Air Force Band and travel to the units to give the soldiers a taste of entertainment from their home country.
 While on that tour in 1944 he was travelling from England to France when he disappeared.

-Can you solve a case like this?
+Can you solve a mystery like this one?

 unsolved mysteries add comment